 STEP TWO – Make the Filling

-¼ of cup white sugar
+¼ cup white sugar

 STEP THREE – Make the Topping

-1 cup of all-purpose flour
+1 cup all-purpose flour

-2 teaspoons of baking powder
+2 teaspoons baking powder

-4 tablespoons of cold unsalted butter
+4 tablespoons unsalted butter

-STEP FOUR – Assemble and Bake
+STEP FOUR – Bake the Cobbler

-- Sprinkle with raw sugar and cinnamon.
+- Sprinkle with cinnamon sugar.

 STEP FIVE – Make the Whipped Cream

-1 cup of cold whipping cream
+1 cup whipping cream

 Exchanges: 2 starch, 1 fruit, 1 fat